tanuj13334/parkingLot/README.md

 There are few query functions to retrieve slot number from registration number of car, get registration numbers of cars from driver age etc.

 parking_lot.py can be run through file containing test cases.
-An example "python parking_lot.py -f sample_input_TCs" Vehicle.py is a separate class where we can define the type of vehicles that can be parked.
+An example "python parking_lot.py -f input.txt" Vehicle.py is a separate class where we can define the type of vehicles that can be parked.
 As of now, it only contains class Car